 We have commissioned this work for a number of years and have a wide range of intelligence and feedback; all reports include recommendations for change, which are tracked for action and impact.
 As some of the case studies in the reports may mean that members of these communities are identifiable, we do not make the reports publicly available; however, they can be shared on request, and they are used to inform our planning and commissioning work.

-See the table below for a list of our ECHO reports.
+See the table below for a list of our ECHO reports and an example of an ECHO project set around the NHS Long Term Plan.

 You can find out more about how we communicate and engage with patients, carers and the public from our Communications and Engagement Strategy.